Goshawk Ridge Trail - Spring Brook North Loop, Eldorado Mountain Trailhead, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

-Hikers and runners will enjoy mild grades, groomed sections and excellent wildlife viewing on this newly opened route.
+Hikers, runners and skiers will enjoy mild grades, groomed sections and abundant wildlife on this route.
 The following description begins on the Fowler Trail and travels counter-clockwise on the Goshawk Ridge and Spring Brook North trails:

 The Fowler Trail rises up a service road through open space with views across the base of Eldorado Canyon.
 A steady climb leads past the Spring Brook North Trail split (.55 miles : 6,075') and levels through a blasted notch in the road (.75 miles) to the Goshawk Ridge Trail split (1.05 miles : 6,105').
 Turn left to begin the loop.

-The Goshawk Ridge Trail officially enters the Eldorado Mountain Habitat Conservation Area and continues south on a winding service road before narrowing on single track up a steep gully (1.4 miles : 6,285') .
-The trail crests a small ridge with climbing access (1.55 miles : 6,373') and rises once more through grassy meadows rife with summer wildflowers.
+The Goshawk Ridge Trail enters the Eldorado Mountain Habitat Conservation Area and continues south on a winding service road before narrowing on single track up a steep gully (1.4 miles : 6,285') .
+It crests a low ridge with climbing access (1.55 miles : 6,373') and rises back through grassy meadows.

 The Spring Brook North Trail heads north beside walls of rippled Dakota Sandstone, compressed layers of sediment deposited by the ebb and flow of inland oceans that stretched from the Gulf of Mexico to the Hudson Bay between 600 and 300 million years ago.